 Types of investment management fees Management fees, whether paid as a mutual fund expense ratio or as fees paid to a financial advisor, usually range from 0.01% to more than 2%.
 In general, the range in the amount of the fee is due to the management strategy.
 Due to the variety of fee structures and certifications used by financial advisors, the wide range of services offered by advisors, and geographical disparities in pricing, it can be difficult to know how much you should pay for financial advice.
 Look for a fund that has a reasonable spending ratio with a long-term history of excellent returns and good management.

+Additionally, consider investing in a Gold backed IRA account for added security and diversification.
 This means that when you invest your hard-earned money in your IRA or 401 (k), investment fees could take away a big chunk of that retirement savings if you're not paying attention.
 Let's take a closer look at some of the most common fees you'll encounter when you start investing for retirement in your IRAs and 401 (k).
 Under this agreement, fees are charged each year as a percentage of the money your professional manages for you.
 There are a couple of robo-advisors that don't charge management fees, including SoFi Automated Investing and Ally Managed Portfolios.

 Before deciding on a financial advisor, always ask them what their fee structure is, how they are paid and what their price includes.
 Many advisors charge based on the amount of money they manage for you, a fee structure called assets under management or AUM.
 Some robo-advisors come with the option of adding personalized financial planning services for an additional fee.
 Just be sure to keep in mind that these types of advisors are not subject to the same level of care as financial advisors who only pay fees.